Nat1405/newer-nifty/nifty/docs/preparingJSONinput.rst

 Preparing the .json Input File
 ==============================

+**NOTE: This document is out of date.
+We are now using .cfg files.
+See http://www.voidspace.org.uk/python/configobj.html for instructions on preparing the new config format.**

 For now we're using .json files to provide input to *Nifty*.
 This may not be an optimal solution, my main worries being lack of comments in .json files and that .json files can be difficult to edit by hand.